otrv4/otrv4/architecture-decisions/0010-modes.md

 2. OTRv3-Compatible: a mode with backwards compatibility with OTRv3.
    This mode will know, therefore, how to handle plaintext messages, including query messages and whitespace tags.
+3. OTRv4 interactive-only: a always encrypted mode that provides higher deniability properties when compared to the previous two modes.

 ### Consequences